SSWConsulting/SSW.Rules.Content/categories/design-and-presentation/rules-to-better-interfaces-general-usability-practices.md

 - do-you-use-commas-on-more-than-3-figures-numbers

 ---
-Since 1990, SSW has supported the developer community by publishing all our best practices and rules for everyone to see.

-If you still need help, visit [Website Design and User Experience](http&#58;//www.ssw.com.au/ssw/Consulting/WebsiteDesignAndUserExperience.aspx) and book in a consultant.
+If you still need help, visit [Website Design and User Experience](https://www.ssw.com.au/ssw/Consulting/UI-UX-Design.aspx) and book in a consultant.